danielcbit/apcctrl/doc/manual/manual.rst

   (ex: "APC_NOTRAP").
 See `SNMP Trap Catching`_.
 - *community*: The read-write community string, usually "private".
 You can specify a read-only community string, usually "public", if you do not require killpower support.
-If the community string is omitted, apcupsd will attempt to autotedect by trying "private" and "public".
+If the community string is omitted, apcctrl will attempt to autotedect by trying "private" and "public".
   (optional, default: autodetect).